 NTRA Investors Have Opportunity to Lead Natera, Inc. Securities Fraud Lawsuit

-LOS ANGELES, May 20, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Natera, Inc. ("Natera" or the "Company") (NASDAQ: NTRA).
+BENSALEM, Pa., May 25, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Natera, Inc. ("Natera" or the "Company") (NASDAQ: NTRA).

 Class Period: February 26, 2020 – April 19, 2022